 Here we show an example of a gazebo covered in canvas.
 Canvas offers a breathable natural option however please be aware that the waxes used on canvas to make it water resistant have an odour to them that can take a few months to go away.
 Over time, if the canvas is exposed to sunlight, this odour will dissipate.

 If you want complete visibility as well as waterproof protection you can use our see-through vinyl to enclose your gazebo.
+This will also deliver a certain amount of noise reduction which you will appreciate if you live near a busy highway.
 Follow this link to see more examples showing how our 20 mil clear material was used to make custom gazebo curtains.

 You might also be interested in our page related to Outdoor Kitchen Covers.